RedSpiderMkV/BinDecHexOctConverter/readme.md

 Build Instructions
 ------------------

-Navigate to where Makefile is and run make
+Navigate to where Makefile is and run make?

 Can't be more helpful unfortunately, Netbeans takes care of all my build issues, load the project, hit F11 :)